syncfusion-content/javascript-docs/js/Kanban/Editing.md

 </tr>
 <tr>
 <td>
-Update, Insert, Remove, Crud Update(multiple cards data will be passed to the server when drag and drop enabled with priority and multiple cards updated through `updateCard` public method) and Crud Insert(multiple cards data will be passed to the server when multiple cards added through `addCard` public method)
+Update, Insert, Remove, Crud Update(Multiple cards data will be passed to the server when drag and drop enabled with priority.)
 </td>
 <td>
 Changed values,